wso2/docs-is/en/docs/guides/workflows/manage-human-tasks.md

 Human tasks are the steps that require human interaction to allow the process of the operation to proceed.
 Follow the steps below to test the workflow.

 1. Sign in to WSO2 Identity Server with the admin credentials.
 2. Create a user with the name `Alex`.
-After you successfully create the user, it will be greyed out, as shown below, until a manager approves adding the user account.
+After you successfully create the user, you will be able to see the user details are greyed-ou until a user with the `Manager` role approves adding the user account.

     !!! tip
         All pending status workflows are denoted in this manner, with